OpenCommissioning/.github/profile/README.md

 **Open Commissioning** is open source project for virtual commissioning.
 The goal is to provide an open platform for low level virtual commissioning.

-Here's why:
-+ Collaborate and use Knowledge-Sharing Culture
-+ Develop state-of-the-art solution for virtual commissioning
-+ Avoid vendor lock

-Commissioning is based on [Unity](https://unity.com/) and [TwinCAT](https://www.beckhoff.com/en-en/products/automation/twincat/).
+Project is based on [Unity](https://unity.com/) and [TwinCAT](https://www.beckhoff.com/en-en/products/automation/twincat/).
 From one side Unity provides modern physics engine with 3D editor which allows to create interactive 3d environment, from other side TwinCAT is used as simulation unit that is able to emulate bus systems and behaviour models of actuators and sensors close to real time.

 On the basis of this technology chain, it is possible to realise a Soft-/Hardware-in-the-loop simulation with PLC, with the main focus on achieving no code difference between virtual and real commissioning.

+Here's why:
+   * Develop and use state-of-the-art open virtual commissioning solution
+   * Collaborate and use Knowledge-Sharing Culture
+   * Avoid vendor lock and boost your automation workflow

 # Description
 ## 1. Packages
-The Open Commissioning has main parts:
+The Open Commissioning has three main parts:
 1. [Unity Package](https://github.com/OpenCommissioning/Unity_Core): Scripts, Tools and Asset for creating virtual model and environment within Unity Editor.
 2. [TwinCAT Library](https://github.com/OpenCommissioning/TC_Standard): Pre-built behavior models for actors, sensors and various industrial devices.
 3. [Assistant](https://github.com/OpenCommissioning/Assistant): This application orchestrates the Unity and TwinCAT sides, and provides an interface for connecting to external industrial systems.